Mattwmaster58/messages4web2fa/README.md

 ### Is this secure?
-Any attacker who has access to your computer would already be able to access 2FA codes manually, It is a marginally worse idea than just having access to SMS from your computer.
+Any attacker who has access to your computer would already be able to access 2FA codes manually, it is a marginally worse idea than just having access to SMS from your computer.
 ### How does this work?

-In the Message for web page, `window.Notification` is proxied so we can observe whenever there is a notification.
+In the Message for web page, `window.Notification` is proxied so we can observe whenever there's a notification.
 From this we are able to extract a 2FA code, which we can then automatically copied.

 ### todo
  - [ ] customizable regex code extraction